Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

-In this paper, we will consider a dual coordinate descent method to solve \eqref{main-prob}.
-This method is based on applying the coordinate descent method to the dual problem of \eqref{main-prob} which is well-known in optimization community.
-Let us provide a brief derivation of this method and the facts from convex analysis that are used will be reviewed in Section \ref{section-2}.
+In this paper, we consider applying the coordinate descent method to the dual problem of \eqref{main-prob}.
+We here provide a brief derivation of the method and the related convex analysis basics will be presented in Subsection \ref{subsection2.2}.
 The associated Lagrangian function of \eqref{main-prob} is

 which induces the dual function

 where $A^\top$ denotes the transport of $A$ and $f^*$ denotes the Legendre-Fenchel conjugate of $f$.
 Thus the corresponding dual problem of \eqref{main-prob} is